Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: (Preliminary) Numerical Experiments

 which is the problem of reconstructing the unknown source marginal $\mu_1^*$ and the unknown optimal transport plan $\pi^*$ based on the (possibly error-prone) observations $\mu_1^\drm$ and $\pi_\drm$.

-The benefits of this type of problem are obvious: if we consider a weighting parameter $\lambda > 0$, the observation domains $D_1 = \Omega_1$ and $D = \Omega$, and the observations $\mu_1^\drm = \mu_1^*$ and $\pi_\drm = \pi^*$, the point $(\pi^*, \mu_1^*)$, which realizes the target value $\Jcal(\pi^*, \mu_1^*) = 0$, is the unique solution to \eqref{pr:NUM-TransIdentProb}.
+The benefits of this type of problem are obvious: if we consider a weighting parameter $\lambda > 0$, the observation domains $D_1 = \Omega_1$ and $D = \Omega$, and the observations $\mu_1^\drm = \mu_1^*$ and $\pi_\drm = \pi^*$, the point $(\pi^*, \mu_1^*)$, which realizes the target value $\Jcal(\pi^*, \mu_1^*) = 0$, is the unique solution to \cref{pr:NUM-TransIdentProb}.
 By fixing $\mu_1^*$ and $\pi^*$ in advance, we can test our results from the previous sections on a nontrivial bilevel problem whose (unique) solution is already known.
+In particular, the point $(\pi^*, \mu_1^*)$ can be chosen arbitrarily (subject to feasibility).
 If, on the other hand, $D_1$ or $D$ are proper subsets of the domains or if $\mu_1^\drm$ or $\pi_\drm$ incorporate error terms, this allows us to introduce incomplete information or uncertainty to the problem.